January 30, 2022

 Good News is just so much talk if it is only spoken; even the words of the Bible must be actually lived to be transformed into Good News.

-Note: Historical background information is primarily from Bruce Malina and Richard Rohrbaugh, Social Science Commentary on the Synoptic Gospels (see link below), pages 242-244, 273-274; and the writings of Amy-Jill Levine, et. al. See link below.
+Note: Historical background information in this post is drawn primarily from Bruce Malina and Richard Rohrbaugh, Social-Science Commentary on the Synoptic Gospels, pages 242-244, 273-274; and the writings of Amy-Jill Levine, et. al. See link below.

 Luke 4:21-30 (NRSV)

 21 Then he began to say to them, "Today this scripture has been fulfilled in your hearing."
 22 All spoke well of him and were amazed at the gracious words that came from his mouth.
 They said, "Is not this Joseph's son?"
 23 He said to them, "Doubtless you will quote to me this proverb, 'Doctor, cure yourself!'
 And you will say, 'Do here also in your hometown the things that we have heard you did at Capernaum.'"
 24 And he said, "Truly I tell you, no prophet is accepted in the prophet's hometown.
 25 But the truth is, there were many widows in Israel in the time of Elijah, when the heaven was shut up three years and six months, and there was a severe famine over all the land; 26 yet Elijah was sent to none of them except to a widow at Zarephath in Sidon.
 27 There were also many lepers in Israel in the time of the prophet Elisha, and none of them was cleansed except Naaman the Syrian."
 28 When they heard this, all in the synagogue were filled with rage.
 29 They got up, drove him out of the town, and led him to the brow of the hill on which their town was built, so that they might hurl him off the cliff.
 30 But he passed through the midst of them and went on his way.